 Prose Sketch for Die Sieger

-This drama, which never seems to have progressed beyond this short sketch (if Wagner wrote a prose draft, then it has not survived) was to be based on an
+Wagner's Buddhist drama, which never seems to have progressed beyond this short sketch (if he wrote a prose draft, then it has not survived) was to be based

 - Shakyamuni [the future Buddha]